sonata-project/SonataAdminBundle/Resources/doc/reference/conditional_validation.rst

 Using the Admin class
 ---------------------

+This feature is deprecated and will be removed on the 2.2 branch.

 The above examples show how to delegate validation to a service.
 For completeness, it's worth remembering that the ``Admin`` class itself contains an empty ``validate`` method.
 This is automatically called, so you can override it in your own admin class: